Dev-Siri/Htmedia/README.md

 # HTMedia

 Htmedia is a small extremely limited social media app that allows you to do **JUST** see and create posts.
 The biggest reason for this limitation is that the app's front-end itsef is built with HTML, SCSS and Javascript.
-Yep, no React, no Angular, not Front end framework.
-Although it is using SCSS because life is too short to write Plain CSS for a "big" project man.
-Well, If **YOU** want to try this extremely limited web app that can run on the Nintendo 64, then you can look into its source code in the <a href="#installation">installation</a> section
+Yep, no React, no Angular, no Front end framework.
+But I guess no framework === Blazingly Fast page loads that is also SEO Friendly.
+You just have to suffer with vanilla Javascript.It is using SCSS because life is too short to write Plain CSS for a "big" project man.
+Well, If **YOU** want to try this extremely limited web app that can run on the Nintendo 64, then you can look into its source code in the <a href="#installation">installation</a> section.

 <h2 id="installation">Installation</h2>